yogesh-bhagia/Data-Engineering/README.md

 --Required--
-      Google Cloud Platform (GCP) -a suite of cloud computing services .csv Files -Used as an Input Data.
+      Google Cloud Platform (GCP), a suite of cloud computing services .csv Files -Used as an Input Data.